hanwenzhang123/bu-cs622-programming/week3/README.md

 - store the information in the tree is very fast
 - sorted

+## implementation classes comparison in Map
+- `HashMap`: does not maintain insertion order
+- `LinkedHashMap`: maintain insertion order
+- `TreeMap`: maintain sorted order of keys but not elements

 ## iterator
 - Iterator iter = listName.iterator()
 - iter.hasNext()  // if it has the next line